power-assert-js/espower-cli/README.md

 DESCRIPTION
 ---------------------------------------

-espower-cli provides an `espower` command which transforms source code by using [espower](http://github.com/twada/espower).
+espower-cli provides an `espower` command which transforms test code by using [espower](http://github.com/twada/espower).

 USAGE